 Flashes & Floaters

-As the vitreous ages, parts of the gel condense.
-This will be signified as shadowy dots, lines or cobwebs that float by, especially when seen against a bright background such as the sky or a white wall.
-We call these “floaters.”
-They seem to float by because the gel is like a clear syrup inside the eye and if part of the gel is not clear and you move your head or turn your eye the gel moves and so does the part that isn’t transparent; it appears to dart by or float across your field of view.
-It is very common for people to experience floaters by the time they reach their 30’s.
+Vitreous is a clear gel that fills the back compartment of the eye, between the back of the lens and the back wall of the eye.
+The vitreous gel starts off crystal clear when we are young and then gradually becomes less clear as the gel condenses when we age.
+When the gel does condense, you may experience shadowy dots, lines, or cobwebs that float by, especially when seen against a bright background such as the sky or a white wall.
+The term “floater” is used because as the head or eye turns, the gel moves and the less transparent, condensed gel appears to dart by or float across your field of view.
+It is common for people to experience floaters by the time they reach their 30s.

-In some patients the retinal tugging that is causing the flashes of light could lead to a tear in the retina (this is rare).
-The retina is like a sheet of cellophane attached to the entire back wall of the eye.
-The tears usually occur in the periphery where the gel may be tugging on it.
-If a tear occurs, then fluid inside the eye can travel through the tear and track between the retina and the back wall of the eye thereby separating the retina off the back wall of the eye.
+Although rare, in some patients, the retinal tugging that is causing the flashes of light could lead to a tear in the retina.
+The tears usually occur in the periphery where the gel may be tugging on the retina.
+If a tear occurs, then fluid inside the eye can travel through the tear and track between the retina and the back wall of the eye, separating the retina off the back wall of the eye.
 This is called a retinal detachment.
-Wherever the retina is detached there is no vision.
+Wherever the retina is detached, there is no vision.
 Since this usually occurs first in the periphery, it may be experienced as a total loss of vision in the peripheral field of view as if a curtain is being pulled across the vision from the side, and it may advance across the center of vision.

 Treatments for RETINAL TEARS AND DETACHMENT

 If a tear is noticed during your examination, a simple in-office procedure can be performed to weld the tear so that fluid cannot track through it, leading to a detachment.
 This procedure is quick and painless, with minimal recovery time.